"Simplifying Tech With Personalised Advice"

-At Momentum Solutions, we've been designing and installing bespoke closed-circuit television systems since we started our business, back in 2006.
-When you commission us to install your CCTV you're getting:
+At MOMENTUM Tech Solutions, we've been designing and installing bespoke quality closed-circuit television systems since we started our business back in 2006.
+We believe that Computer Vision and Video Surveillance is the future.
+When you commission us to install your CCTV, you're getting:

 - ongoing maintenance to keep your systems in peak condition

 - the best after-sales service – 24/7, 365 days a year

 - Special Offer - DIY Wireless CCTV HD Kit NVR with 2 x 2MP Bullet Cameras (1TB HDD) £299

 What you need to know about choosing a CCTV surveillance system

 Ok, you've identified that you need security cameras for your business but don't know where to start?
 What cameras to choose from?
 What to record?
 What will it cost?
 Will it actually do what you need?
 Let us guide you through the basics.

 You have a choice of three CCTV surveillance camera types:

 - High Definition (HD) camera - the industry standard